-Once Montsaye Academy is named as the provision for a SEND student, the SENCo will liaise with the feeder school, the parents and relevant agencies to offer additional transition visits and to plan for the admission of the student.
+Once Montsaye Academy is named as the provision for a SEND student, the SENCo will liaise with the feeder school and the parents to offer additional transition visits and to plan for the admission of the student.
 The SENCo will gather information about the specialists who can advise about needs for the particular student, and ensure that we can follow the necessary expectations.